yeshiva-analytics-programming/assignment-templates/Module_5/README.md

 *You'll also see links to files within this folder -- things like pseudocode (optional for you to do), code, and data.
 We suggest that if you're stuck in an assignment, you do the following:*

 * *Re-read the assignment description in Canvas*
+* *Try writing out some pseudocode (logical steps that are small and break down the task, but don't use actual code)*
 * *Take a look at the corresponding README in this repository to see if that is enough to help you get un-stuck*
 * *Look at the [pseudocode](#pseudocode), to see just the logic, without the code*
 * *Only if absolutely necessary: look at the [code sample](Assignment_5.ipynb)*
+* *Problems with GitHub rendering the code sample?
+Use the [quick workaround described in this repo's README](../README.md#problems-in-github)
+* *Make use of resources like Stack Overflow, to practice how to get help when you're not in a class situation*
+* *Still stuck?
+Ask for help in Canvas!*

 ---------